Military Science - MLS

 Cadets apply basic military skills in small peer learning exercises and small unit training operations.
 Leadership positions are rotated to solve problems in tactics, land navigation, logistics and crisis reaction.
 Leadership lab is required for all contracted cadets working to earn a commission.

 Prerequisites: MLS 301 and MLS 311.
-Corequesite: MLS 302.
+Corequisite: MLS 302.

 MLS 399 Independent Study 3 Credits

-Prerequisite: permission of the professor of military science.
+Prerequisite: Permission of the Professor of Military Science.

 MLS 401 Mission Command and the Army Profession 3 Credits